wesbos/beginner-javascript-notes/notes/Module 13꞉ Ajax and Fetching Data.md

 It seems like recipepuppy is complaining and saying, nope, you cannot use this in the browser.

 Let's take a look at the docs because sometimes they will offer solutions such as use a callback.
-There is nothing on the page that suggests that we should or shouldn't use it with Javascript, which is a bit of a bummer.
+However, if you take a look yourself, you will see there is nothing on the page that suggests that we should or shouldn't use it with Javascript, which is a bit of a bummer.

 So what are you supposed to do if the CORS policy doesn't work or they don't have a CORS policy on it?
 It's not like they are explicitly blocking websites from accessing it, it's more likely they just have never implemented a CORS policy.

-If you look at the website, you can see it has a link to "Recipe Puppy for iPhone", and if you were using this in an iPhone app you are not restricted to CORs because there are no multiple tabs open and things like that.
+If you look at the website, you can see it has a link to "Recipe Puppy for iPhone", and if you were using this in an iPhone app, you are not restricted to CORS because there are no multiple tabs open and things like that.

+#### Proxy

 So what is the solution?

 The solution is that the request would work if it was made from anything other than a browser.

-If we were to request the same data from the API using Node.js, php, ruby on rails or anything else, than it is totally allowed.
+If we were to request the same data from the API using Node.js, PHP, Ruby on Rails or anything else, than it is totally allowed.

 So the solution is instead of going directly from localhost to recipepuppy, we need to put something in between called a **proxy**.